The Art and Science of Beautiful Skin.

 Located in Buckhead, East Cobb, Midtown, and serving the surrounding areas of Atlanta, Dermatology Affiliates offers treatment for melanoma and other medical dermatology conditions requiring the assistance of a board-certified dermatologist or a certified physician assistant.

 What is Melanoma?

-Melanoma is skin cancer that develops in the cells (melanocytes) that produce melanin, the pigment from which the skin gets its color.
-Melanoma is also occasionally found in the eyes and intestines.
-As the most serious of the three most common types of skin cancers (Basal Cell Carcinoma and Squamous Cell Carcinoma comprising the other two), Melanoma accounts for four percent of all skin cancers.
+Melanoma is skin cancer that develops in the cells (melanocytes) that produce melanin – the pigment from which the skin gets its color.
+As the most serious of the three most common types of skin cancers melanoma accounts for four percent of all skin cancers.
 However, the disease is responsible for 79 percent of all skin cancer deaths.

-Changes in existing moles are the most common symptoms showing that Melanoma may be present.
+Changes in existing moles are the most common symptoms that melanoma may be present.
 Due to the commonality of this symptom, healthcare professionals have put together a symptom checklist, arranged in alphabetical order.

 - Asymmetry.
 The two sides of the mole are not identical.

 - Border.
 The border appears to be jagged or blurry.